 Slipping and falling on someone else’s property can be a serious liability and the business or property owner may be held legally responsible for damages.
-There are many conditions that can lead to a “slip and fall” injury, such as torn or uneven carpeting, inadequate lighting, stairs that aren’t up to code, a wet floor, or cracked sidewalks.
+There are many conditions that can lead to a “slip and fall” injuries, such as torn or uneven carpeting, inadequate lighting, stairs that aren’t up to code, a wet floor, or cracked sidewalks.
 A slip and fall injury can occur at a neighbor’s house, a family member’s house, or a local business and can result in very serious injuries.

 After a slip and fall injury, you may feel pain right away, but it’s also possible that there will be some delayed injuries.
 Here are a few delayed injuries that you should look out for after slipping and falling.

 One of the most common delayed injuries in a slip and fall is a concussion.
-Concussion symptoms can typically show up within a few hours of a fall, and can include feeling dizzy, nausea, or listlessness (in other words, when you don’t feel like moving or doing anything).
+Concussion symptoms can typically show up within a few hours of a fall and can include feeling dizzy, nausea, or listlessness (in other words, when you don’t feel like moving or doing anything).

 Leg Pain or Ankle Sprain